Aurora-yzj/openwrt-selinux-policy/README.md

-# OpenWrt SELinux policy customization and testing overview
+# OpenWrt SELinux policy customization and testing

 ⚠️WARNING!!!
 THESE PROCEDURES MAY RESULT IN BRICKED OR INACCESSIBLE DEVICES !!!⚠️

+DRAFT

 ## Intro